veltzer/demos-python/src/exercises/basic/linked_list_singly_linked/exercise.md

+# Linked List Singly List

-- Implement a single linked list in Python.
+Implement a single linked list in Python.
 Do it an an object oriented fashion - create an object which has both data and the next element.
 The list ends when the next element pointer is None.

-	Use imp_single_interface.py as a starting point.
+Use `imp_single_interface.py` as a starting point.